suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 ### Database Service which runs externally from Unity instance
-Now the database service which runs externally from Unity instance is able to use, you can get it from [this repo](https://github.com/insthync/UnityMultiplayerARPG_DatabaseManager) it is not production ready yet, I want to make it more secured now anyone can access the service.
+Now the database service which runs externally from Unity instance is able to use, you can get it from [this repo](https://github.com/insthync/UnityMultiplayerARPG_DatabaseManager) it is not production ready yet, I want to make it more secured because in the current version, anyone can access to the service.

 If you want to try it, you have to set `Custom Database Client Source` in `MMO Server Instance`, you can see how I set it up in the `00Init_MMO` -> `MMOServerInstance` game object. then after the server built, you have to turn `useCustomDatabaseClient` on, by add config to server config file as: `"useCustomDatabaseClient": true`.